-While HubSpot’s sales report shows a decent close rate of 29%, the lower win rate of 21% suggests inefficiencies.
-This gap indicates that unqualified leads are likely slipping through the cracks, requiring a closer look at lead qualification and potentially a sales process refinement to improve conversion rates.
+While HubSpot’s sales report shows a decent conversion execution signal outcomes of 29%, the lower win rate of 21% suggests inefficiencies.
+This gap indicates that signal leakage and execution risk surfaces the cracks, highlighting the need for execution surface analyses of sales operations to analyze lead qualification and stabilize execution frameworks and decision pathways to improve conversion rates.

 Challenges in selling may have many reasons: